JuanMejiaC/PacMen-Exercise/README.md

 ## Description
 In this project I am building a pacman game.
 Once running it will display 2 buttons.
 Everytime the Add Pacman button is clicked it will create a new pacman.
 When the button Start Game is clicked it will start the game.
 	The pacmen bounce on contact with the browser edges.
-The regular pacmen will change to Thumb Up pacman randomly, when that happens the player will have a moment to capture the pacman that changed by triggering mousedown before it change back to the regular pacman.
+The regular pacmen will change to Thumb Up pacman randomly, when that happens the player will have a moment to capture the pacman that changed by triggering mousedown on it and hold before it changes back to the regular pacman.
 When a pacman is capture all the pacmen will stand still until the mouse button is release.
 If a regular pacman is clicked on the game speed will increase in which the pacmen move across the screen.

 ## How to Run: